-VOXX wants to notify you of this incident and remind you that it is always advisable to remain vigilant for signs of unauthorized activity by reviewing your financial account statements, health insurance statements and explanation of benefits statements.
-If you see charges or activity you did not authorize, we suggest that you contact the provider immediately.
-As a precaution, we have secured the services of Experian to offer you a complimentary one-year membership to Experian's IdentityWorksSM.
+We recommend that you regularly review the explanation of benefits received from your health insurer.
+If you see services that you did not receive, please contact the insurer immediately.
+As a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.